What is the Waumandee Time Trials?

 How did you find that incredible road?

-Most people don’t know that hidden in the rolling farmland of western central Wisconsin are some of the best driving roads in the United States.
+Most people don’t know that hidden in the bluffs and farmland of western Wisconsin, you will find some of the best driving roads in the United States.
 The “Driftless Area” was spared by the glaciers that flattened the rest of the upper Midwest.
-Drivers who know how to find them revel in these twisty, hilly, wooded (and usually empty) country roads that link fertile valleys of farm fields with windswept ridges 450 feet higher.
-The locals give the best stretches names like Stai Coulee, Rose Valley Dugway, Alligator Slide, and Pretzel Pass.
+Drivers who know where to find them revel in these twisty, hilly, wooded, and usually deserted country roads that link fertile valleys with windswept ridges 450 feet higher.
+The locals give the best stretches names like Big Coulee, Rose Valley Dugway, Alligator Slide, Pretzel Pass, and Mr. Hazen’s personal favorite, Blank Hill Road.
+This fabulous 2.3 miles of pure driving joy was named after the family of dearly departed Mike Blank, a true Norwegian bachelor farmer and a gentleman, on whose road we now race every year.